Are drivers who work with Uber employees or independent contractors: Explained

 Currently, the drivers in the United States working for companies such as Uber, Lyft, or Instacart have the employment status of independent contractors.
 The situation is similar in the case of drivers working for Amazon Flex, which is a delivery service.

-What would happen if Uber drivers became employees?
+What would happen if drivers who work with Uber became employees?

-The long-term consequences of Uber drivers becoming employees are hard to ascertain, though we can certainly mention Uber’s internal reports on the expected consequences of driver’s reclassification.
+The long-term consequences of drivers who work with Uber becoming employees are hard to ascertain, though we can certainly mention Uber’s internal reports on the expected consequences of driver’s reclassification.
 Those include the higher prices for the rides, with the increase ranging from 25% to 111%, based on the region.
 The more densely populated regions would experience a more modest increase, whereas customers in rural areas would be more affected by the change of the employment status of the drivers.

 The higher prices would then result in the decreased demand, as people wouldn’t be as likely to use Uber services.
 Because of that, the number of drivers in California working for the company would fall by 76%.